NYSCP Harmful Sexual Behaviour - Children who Display Sexualised, and Harmful Sexual Behaviour - North Yorkshire

 – or are likely to enter secure care due to behaviour/presentation that can’t be managed elsewhere

-Examples of presentations which may prompt professionals to refer to our service include: violent behaviours, arson/firesetting, harmful sexual behaviour which occurs in conjunction with other risk related behaviour, animal cruelty or other complex high risk behaviours which place the young person or others at risk of significant harm.
+Examples of presentations which may prompt professionals to refer to our service include: violent behaviours, arson/firesetting, harmful sexual behaviour which occurs in conjunction with other risk-related behaviour, animal cruelty or other complex high-risk behaviours which place the young person or others at risk of significant harm.

-For further information on Forensic CAMHS visit the Yorkshire and Humber Forensic CAMHS website here.
+For further information on Forensic CAMHS, visit the Yorkshire and Humber Forensic CAMHS website here.

 National Support Services

-Stop It Now! offers support to professionals working in child sexual abuse prevention through a series of resources and have a range of resources on illegal online sexual behaviour.
+Stop It Now! offers support to professionals working in child sexual abuse prevention through a series of resources and has a range of resources on illegal online sexual behaviour.
 Visit Stop It Now! here

-The Contextual Safeguarding Network carry out research, offer practice development and strategic engagement across the UK.
+The Contextual Safeguarding Network carry out research, offers practice development and strategic engagement across the UK.
 They have a whole host of policy and practice resources created through the work they develop.
 Visit the Contextual Safeguarding Network here.

 A safe place for teenagers worried about sexual behaviour.

 Shore provides a safe and anonymous place for young people to get help and support.
 The aim of the website is to prevent harmful sexual behaviours among young people.
-Shore is a part of The Lucy Faithfull Foundation and is available for anyone who has questions about healthy sexual relationships, looking for reliable information to help them respond to someone else’s behaviour, or wants to change their own behaviour.
+Shore is a part of The Lucy Faithfull Foundation and is available for anyone who has questions about healthy sexual relationships, looking for reliable information to help them respond to someone else’s behaviour or wants to change their own behaviour.

 https://shorespace.org.uk/

-Child protection organisations and law enforcement agencies – including the NWG Network, Lucy Faithfull Foundation, Centre for expertise on child sexual abuse, Marie Collins Foundation and the National Police Chief’s Councilhave produced an easy access service directory to help partners or family members of those who have been arrested for accessing child sexual abuse material find support and information.
+Child protection organisations and law enforcement agencies – including the NWG NetworkLucy Faithfull FoundationCentre for Expertise on child sexual abuseMarie Collins Foundation and the National Police Chief’s Council have produced an easy access service directory to help partners or family members of those who have been arrested for accessing child sexual abuse material find support and information.

-As some family members may want to also find services for the person who has offended, it includes details of services for those who have accessed child sexual abuse material.
+As some family members may also want to find services for the person who has offended, it includes details of services for those who have accessed child sexual abuse material.

-If you are working with a family needing support, or you need support yourself, the list of Services Supporting Indirect Victims of Child Sexual Abuse Material Offending can be found below.
+If you are working with a family needing support, or you need to support yourself, the list of Services Supporting Indirect Victims of Child Sexual Abuse Material Offending can be found below.

 Service Directory (3).pdf (mariecollinsfoundation.org.uk)